Background

 Crayfish Trapping

 A passive method using baited traps that are left in situ for no longer than 24 hours at a time.
-Traps are set in the evening and then retrieved the following morning and any captured white-clawed crayfish are released.
+Traps are set in the evening and then retrieved the following morning and any captured white-clawed crayfish are identified and counted before release.
 This method requires consent from the Environment Agency.
 Only ‘otter friendly’ traps are used.

 Following the Survey